An Overview of Cubist

 Preparing Data for Cubist

-We will illustrate Cubist using a simple application -- modeling automobiles' fuel consumption using data published in 2002 by the US Department of Energy and the US Environmental Protection Agency.
+We will illustrate Cubist using a simple application -- modeling automobiles' annual fuel cost using data published in 2008 by the US Department of Energy and the US Environmental Protection Agency.
 Each data point concerns one automobile and the attributes or properties capture (possibly) relevant information as follows:

 Attribute Case 1 Case 2 Case 3 .....